yasiryagi/helpdesk/roles/storage-providers/README.md

 Error: listen EADDRINUSE: address already in use :::3000
 ```

 It most likely means your port is blocked.
-This could mean your storage-node is already running (in which case you may want to kill it unless it's as a service), or that another program is using the port.
+This could mean your storage-node is already running (in which case you may want to kill it unless it's configured as a service), or that another program is using the port.

 In case of the latter, you can specify a new port (e.g. 3001) with the `--port 3001` flag.